MCDMFG/KingdomsAndWarfare/README.md

-# Unofficial Kingdoms And Warfare (by MCDM) extension for Fantasy Grounds
+# Kingdoms And Warfare (by MCDM) extension for Fantasy Grounds

 Adds Fantasy Grounds support for MCDM's Kingdoms and Warfare D&amp;D 5th edition supplement.